2054883SAM/CourseWebsite/docs/TESTING.md

 # Testing Documentation

-This document describes the available testing pages and utilities in the CourseWebsite application.
+This document describes the available testing pages and utilities in the EzioAcademy application.

 ## VdoCipher Upload Testing